jazzyisj/unavailable-entities-sensor/README.md

       |rejectattr('last_changed','ge',ignore_ts)
       |selectattr('state','in',['unavailable','unknown','none'])|map(attribute='entity_id')|list }}

-## Include Domains Instead Of Exlude
+## Include Domains Instead Of Exclude
 To monitor only one domain, you can limit the initial states object to that domain.
-Note we also removed the group domain rejectattr filter as it is not required in this case because we are only monitoring the light domain.
+Note the group domain rejectattr filter is not required in this case because we are only monitoring the light domain.

     {% set ignore_ts = (now().timestamp() - 60)|as_datetime %}
     {{ states.light